Skip to content

 ● Technical knowledge

-Kapow Primary’s Design and technology scheme has a clear progression of skills and
+Kapow Primary’s Design and technology scheme has a clear progression of skills and knowledge within these strands and key areas across each year group.

 Impact

-school equipped with a range of skills to enable them to succeed in their secondary education
+After the implementation of Kapow Primary Design and technology, pupils should leave school equipped with a range of skills to enable them to succeed in their secondary education and be innovative and resourceful members of society.

 The expected impact of following the Kapow Primary Design and technology scheme of work